neiman-marcus/terraform-aws-jenkins-ha-agents/examples/full/README.md

-# Full Jenkins-HA-Agents Example with Custom Userdata
+# Full Jenkins-HA-Agents Example with Custom Userdata and Plugins.

 Configuration in the directory provides the entire jenkins-ha-agents solution with every variable to be defined locally.